fivequarters/fusebit.io/src/_blog/_posts/oauth-refresh-token-best-practices.md

 Storing of Refresh Tokens should be in long-term safe storage:

-- **Long-term**: Use durable storage like a database.
+- Long-term: Use durable storage like a database.
 It could be a relational or non-relational database.
 Just keep in consideration that your refresh token storage should survive server restarts.
 Considering in-memory storage doesn't work due to its volatile nature.

-- **Safe**: Use encryption-at-rest all the time.
+- Safe: Use encryption-at-rest all the time.
 It guarantees that your refresh tokens are still safe if your storage is compromised since they're encrypted.
 Using encryption-at-rest can impact the performance of your application since the process of encryption and decryption requires processing.

 ### Consistency

-A refresh token is used to get a new non-expired access token with the same granted credentials.
-Requesting additional scopes not issued in the original expired access token is optional, but is not recommended.

-You don't usually specify the scopes when requesting a refresh token since the Authorization Server already knows the original scopes granted to the access token.
+A refresh token is used to get a new non-expired access token with the same credentials.
+Your application shouldn’t request additional scopes not issued in the original expired access token.
+The Authorization Server already knows the original scopes granted to the access token.

-If the Authorization Server returns a new refresh token as part of the new token request, store the new refresh token; otherwise, assume the current Refresh Token used remains valid.
+If the Authorization Server returns a new refresh token as part of the new token request, store the new refresh token; otherwise, assume the current refresh token used remains valid.

 ### Security

 Refresh tokens must be kept confidential in transit using [TLS](https://datatracker.ietf.org/doc/html/rfc6749#section-1.6) and shared only among the Authorization Server and the Client to whom the refresh tokens were issued.

-As a [good security practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-4.13), Authorization Servers will return a new refresh token each time it is issued, known as Refresh Token Rotation.

 ### Refresh Token Rotation

 Refresh token rotation is a security measure offered to mitigate risks associated with leaked refresh tokens, single page applications (SPA) are especially vulnerable to this (Read more about it in our Single Page Application section).
 An attacker can access a refresh token by using a [replay attack](https://auth0.com/docs/secure/security-guidance/prevent-threats#replay-attacks).
 The rotation mechanism implies that a refresh token can be used only once, giving the authorization server the ability to detect refresh tokens reuse.

 The authorization server can detect a breach from a compromised refresh token by identifying an invalid refresh token usage, either by the legitimate client or the attacker.
 When a new refresh token is issued, the authorization server retains the previous one.
 With this technique, the authorization server can detect a breach from a compromised refresh token by identifying an invalidated refresh token usage, either by the legitimate client or the attacker.
 (Reuse detection).